openshift/jenkins-openshift-login-plugin/README.md

 * redirect URL: URL for the OpenShift API server
 * client ID:  override for the ID for the OpenShift OAuth client (default derived from service account information)
 * client secret:  override for the service account token (to change permissions for the OAuth client during the OAuth authentication flows)

+NOTE:  On the OAuth redirect flow during login from a browser, the construction of the redirect URL back to Jenkins when authentication is successful examines the following elements in this order:

+* first the `from` query parameter of the initial login URL is examined to see if it is a valid URL
+* second the `referer` header of the initial login URL is examined to see if it is a valid URL
+* lastly, the root URL for the Jenkins instance is used; if you have explicitly configured a root URL for your Jenkins server, then you must ensure that URL has been added to the OAuth list of allowed redirect URLs on the service account used for authenticating users